spenceryzou/spotifynd-friends/README.md

 # Spotifynd Friends
 ## Project Summary
 ### Elevator Pitch
-An app that analyzes Spotify playlists and measures their compatability.
-Users can then use this compatability to make friends and find people to go to concerts with.
+This webapp analyzes Spotify playlists and measures their compatability which can then be used to make friends and find people to go to concerts with.

 ### Additional Information
 Description: [TODO]